City Developments Limited: Notable projects

 CDL's portfolio spans integrated developments, shopping malls, hotels, offices and homes.

+Its integrated developments include King's Centre, Sunshine Plaza, Quayside Isle @ Sentosa Cove, South Beach Tower, and Sengkang Grand Mall.

+In residential development, the company is also noted for integrating heritage buildings.
+A prominent example is House at 9 Buckley Road, a 1932 bungalow that was the former family home of the group's founder Kwek Hong Png.
+The house was conserved and repurposed as the clubhouse for CDL's Buckley Classique condominium, creating a direct link between the family history of its Executive Chairman, Kwek Leng Beng, and the company's modern portfolio.

-Its integrated developments include King's Centre, Sunshine Plaza, Quayside Isle @ Sentosa Cove, and South Beach Tower.
-Current projects in progress include the redevelopment of Liang Court, which will be completed in stages from 2024, as well as an integrated complex in Buangkok by 2022.
+Current projects in progress include the redevelopment of Liang Court, which will be completed in stages from 2024, and Piccadilly Grand.
 Under its portfolio of shopping malls, it owns Katong Shopping Centre, Palais Renaissance, Tanglin Shopping Centre, Delfi Orchard, and City Square Mall.
 It also used to manage Lot One and Chinatown Point before being sold to CapitaLand and Perennial (Singapore) Retail Management respectively.

 The majority of CDL's hotels are operated under the Millennium & Copthorne Hotels brand, which spans many countries around the world.
 Other hotels owned by CDL include The St. Regis Singapore, W Singapore Sentosa Cove, JW Marriott hotel in South Beach and Millennium Hilton Bangkok in Thailand.
 CDL's office portfolio includes City House (which was its former headquarters before moving to Republic Plaza), The Arcade, Fuji Xerox Towers, Fortune Centre, and Republic Plaza.
 CDL's homes portfolio include The Sail @ Marina Bay, and One Shenton Way.